 Information on environmental hazards associated with refrigerant;

-Information on risks and consequences of overcharging or undercharging the MVAC due to lack of professional diagnostic techniques.
+Information on risks and consequences of overcharging or undercharging the MVAC due to lack of professional diagnostic techniques;

-Components of the container deposit and return program.

-Web pages containing the information in items 1 through 5 above that are suitable for browsing by do-it-yourself consumers of automotive refrigerant in small containers
+Web pages containing the information in items 1 through 4 above that are suitable for browsing by do-it-yourself consumers of small containers of automotive refrigerant.

-Brochures containing the information in items 1 through 5 above that are suitable for distribution to do-it-yourself consumers of automotive refrigerant in small containers
+Brochures or a webpage link with matching Quick Response (QR) code containing the information in items 1 through 4 above that are suitable for distribution or display for access to do-it-yourself consumers of small containers of automotive refrigerant.

-Any manufacturer who sells small containers of automotive refrigerant that are subject to Title 17, CCR section 95360 et seq. must make available to consumers an Internet web site containing the educational course materials described in 2.4 (A)(6) of these certification procedures.
+Any manufacturer who sells small containers of automotive refrigerant that are subject to Title 17, CCR section 95360 et seq. must make available to consumers an Internet web site containing the educational course materials described in 2.3 (A)(5) of these certification procedures.